eduardonard/eduardonard/README.md

 ## Projects and Contributions

-- 🚀 I actively contribute to open source projects on platforms like GitHub.
+- 🚀 I actively contribute to open source projects.

 ## Get in Touch